tylergneill/pandit_grapher/README.md

 # Running the `grapher` Module

+The `grapher` module builds a subgraph (or multiple subgraphs) of the Pandit network centered on a desired entity or entities.

 1. Using the Pandit website (or the downloaded data), identify the entity ID number of a Person or Work you are interested in.
-Then, in `config.json`, use this number, as a string, to populate the list variable `subnetwork_center`.
+Then, in `config.json`, use this number, as a string, to populate the list variable `subgraph_center`.
 (The default value is a single entity, `"40377"`, for [Kālidāsa](https://www.panditproject.org/entity/40377/person).
 You can also use multiple entities in this list, with a separate string for each, as demonstrated in the screenshots below.)

 2. Set the `bacon_hops` to an integer indicating the number of hops outward from the `subgraph_center` entity to graph (cp. ["Six Degrees of Kevin Bacon"](https://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon#:~:text=Six%20Degrees%20of%20Kevin%20Bacon%20or%20%22Bacon's%20Law%22%20is%20a,and%20prolific%20actor%20Kevin%20Bacon) and the ["Oracle of Bacon"](https://oracleofbacon.org/)).
 E.g., `0` means graph the center entity only, `1` means graph one more layer of connections after that, `2` means two more, etc. (The default is `2`.)

-> Note: Excluding isolate nodes and subgraphs, the lion's share of the entire graph of Pandit Works and Persons (8168 out of 14677) is generally spanned with somewhere between 20–30 hops, depending on the starting point.
-However, if one is interested in visually inspecting individual entities, depending on the individuals, graphing anything more than 3–5 hops can quickly become impratically complicated without significant filtering (see "blacklisting" below).
+> Note: Excluding isolate nodes and subgraphs, the lion's share of the entire graph of Pandit Works and Persons (specifically, 8,168 out of 14,677) is spanned usually within 20–30 hops outward, depending on the starting point.
+By contrast, for the purpose of simple visual inspection, 3–5 hops will be the most common choice, as anything more than that can quickly become uncomfortably complicated to look at in the absence of careful filtering (for which, see "blacklisting" directly below).

-3. Set the `blacklist` variable in `config.json` to a list of strings representing entity IDs (Person and/or Work) whose further connections should be suppressed in building the subgraph.
-Use this when, for example, a given author is too prolific or a given work is too commented-upon and would therefore visually overwhelm other information in the graph.
+3. Set the `blacklist` variable in `config.json` to a list of strings representing entity IDs (Person and/or Work) whose further connections should be suppressed in building the subgraph(s).
+Use this when, for example, a given author is too prolific or a given work is too commented-upon and would therefore overwhelm other information in the visualization.
 (The default list is `["41324","96246"]`, suppressing further connections on [Kumārasaṃbhava](https://www.panditproject.org/entity/41324/work) and [Abhijñānaśakuntala](https://www.panditproject.org/entity/96246/work), respectively.)

 4. Run the `grapher` module on the command-line with no arguments.